Family encouraged by statewide prescription drug affordability board proposal

 “Pharmaceutical companies should not be allowed to set their own prices without state oversight,” Frankel said.
 “The prices for brand name drugs are increasing year over year, well beyond inflation.”

-William — who was diagnosed in Oct.
-2019 with Type I Diabetes — hopes speaking up helps other families living with the condition.
+William, diagnosed in October with type I diabetes, hopes speaking up helps other families living with the condition.

 “I hope there’s a cure and in the meantime that the government can help lower the cost,” Leachman said.